Best Practices Against Data Leaks

 Google recently posted an article comparing how security experts and normal people stay safe online.

-Here are my thought on how to stay safe:
+Building on that article, here are my thought on how to stay safe online:

 1. Unique passwords